cangjielanguage/cangjie_docs/docs/dev-guide/source_en/Appendix/compile_options.md

 >
 > Mock support is automatically enabled in test mode (when `--test` is enabled), and there is no need to explicitly pass the `--mock` option.

 `runtime-error` is only available in test mode (when `--test` is enabled).
 It allows compiling packages with mock code but does not perform any mock-related processing in the compiler (which may introduce overhead and affect test runtime performance).
-This can be useful for benchmarking test cases with mock code.
-When using this compilation option, avoid compiling and running test cases with mock code, as this will throw a runtime exception.
+This can be useful when benchmarking test cases with mock code.
+When using this compilation option, avoid compiling and running tests with mock code, as it will throw runtime exceptions.

 ## Macro Options